SamRaiche/CS50-Final-Project/README.md

 Within `App`, `TodoBrowser` is included as a child component. `TodoBrowser` wraps `TodoSidebar` and `TodoList`. `TodoBrowser` also maintains the state of which list is selected so the user can add to the correct list. `TodoSidebar` allows the user to create new lists through the use of a form and render each list to the screen as a button.
 The other file wrapped within `TodoBrowser` is `TodoList`. `TodoList` allows users to add tasks to the selected list.

-I chose to write the UI in react because it's popular and provides a well defined structure for building websites.
-It's easier to write bigger, more complex websites in react than it would be if I were to use `<script>` tags and raw javascript everywhere.
+We chose to write the UI in react because it's popular and provides a well defined structure for building websites.
+It's easier to write bigger, more complex websites in react than it would be we were to use `<script>` tags and raw javascript everywhere.
 The downside is there was a pretty high learning curve to react.

 #### API

-While I could have used local state, I wanted to create an API and save state to a database.
-This allows me to not lose data when I refresh the page or restart the browser as the data is stored on a server.
+While we could have used local state, we wanted to create an API and save state to a database.
+This allows usme to not lose data when we refresh the page or restart the browser as the data is stored on a server.

 The API is written in [nest.js](https://nestjs.com].
 Nest.js is like react in that it provides a structure and patterns for building an API.
-With an API this simple I could have used flask, but the structure of nest would allow me to scale it much larger.
+With an API this simple we could have used flask, but the structure of nest would allow me to scale it much larger.

-Nest is based on modules.
+Nest is based on modules, which encapsulate logic and components into groups.
 There is a single module in the `api/arc/todolist` folder.
 The `TodoListModule` follows's nest's recommended convention of using a service, entities and repositories.
-I used the default object relational mapper to save data to a sqlite database.
+We used the default object relational mapper to save data to a sqlite database.
 Here is how the project is structured:

 ```